-RW: ring width; SG: specific gravity; SM: specific modulus
+*** P<10-3; ns: P>0.05; RW: ring width; SG: specific gravity; SM: specific modulus

 3.3.2.
 Tree level

 Table 7 shows the descriptors of the distribution of mean values of properties per tree.
 Variability at the tree level, as quantified by the coefficients of variation, was significantly lower than for the rod level, and notably low for SG.
 This result was consistent with the fact that a substantial part of the variance was at the within-tree level (Table 4, “Core” factor).